phlummox/dokku-vouch-auth/README.md

-As a side effect, this plugin also allows dokku apps to specify commands that need to be run when the ["nginx-pre-reload"][nginx-pre-reload] event happens in the lifecycle of the app -- i.e., just before dokku reloads ningx conf files.
-(This actually can happen more often than you might expect -- so make sure any actions taken by your commands allow for the possibility they might already have been run -- i.e. are idempotent.)
+As a side effect, this plugin also allows dokku apps to specify commands that need to be run when the ["nginx-pre-reload"][nginx-pre-reload] event happens in the lifecycle of the app – i.e., just before dokku reloads ningx conf files.
+(This actually can happen more often than you might expect
+- so make sure any actions taken by your commands allow for the possibility they might already have been run - i.e. are idempotent.)

 ["nginx-pre-reload"]: http://dokku.viewdocs.io/dokku~v0.21.4/development/plugin-triggers/#nginx-pre-reload

 Why might you want to do that?
-Well, one reason would be to get around the constraints Dokku imposes on how Docker-based apps may customize the nginx configuration -- they have to store a complete `.sigil` template inside the Docker container, even if it is never used by anything running in the container...
-There seems to be no easy way of overriding *bits* of the app=specific Nginx config.
+Well, one reason would be to get around the constraints Dokku imposes on how Docker-based apps may customize the nginx configuration - they have to store a complete `.sigil` template inside the Docker container, even if it is never used by anything running in the container...
+There seems to be no easy way of overriding *bits* of the app-specific Nginx config.
 Anyway.
 If you're careful, this plugin should let you alter or check the nginx.conf file just before it loads.